ArclightHub/Simple-CSGO-Ranks/README.md

 <li>sm_simplecsgoranks_debug<ul><li>Enable or disable advanced error messages.
 (0 or 1)</li></ul></li>
 </ul>

-You may also want an updated version of the includes: "[INC] Multi Colors" from https://forums.alliedmods.net/showthread.php?t=247770
-The ranking data is able to be displayed on the server MOTD.
-Currently this addon is running on our servers.
-If you wish to try the addon before you download it please feel free to join the server.
-IP: gamingzoneservers.com

 <b>MySQL setup on Windows:</b><br><br>
 Many people have had trouble setting up MySQL and adding the databases on windows.
 Below you will find information for setting up MySQL:
 <ul>